 - Exercise Business Judgment

 The Board understands that effective Directors act on an informed basis after inquiry and review appropriate in the circumstances.
-In discharging their fiduciary duties of care, loyalty and candor, Directors are expected to exercise their business judgment to act in what they reasonably believe to be the best interests of the Company and its stockholders.
+In discharging their fiduciary duties of care, loyalty and candor, Directors shall exercise their business judgment to act in what they reasonably believe to be the best interests of the Company and its stockholders.

 - Reliance on Management and Advisors